The Pupil Premium helps us to support the students who need it most so we can raise their standards of achievement.

-There are three groups of pupils who benefit from this extra funding.
+There are three groups of students who benefit from this extra funding.
 These include:

-- Students who are registered for free school meals (FSM) at any point in the last six years
+- Students who have been registered for free school meals (FSM) at any point in the last six years

-- Pupils who have been looked after by the local authority for more than six months
+- Students who have been looked after by the local authority for more than six months

 - Children of service personnel